runtypes/runtypes/README.md

 There's a difference between `Union(String, Undefined)` and `Optional(String)` iff they are used within a `Record`; the former means "_**it must be present**, and must be `string` or `undefined`_", while the latter means "_**it can be present or missing**, but must be `string` or `undefined` if present_".

+**_Prior to v5.2, `Union(..., Undefined)` in a `Record` was passing even if the property was missing.
+Although some users considered this behavior was a [bug](https://github.com/pelotom/runtypes/issues/182) especially for the sake of mirroring TS behavior, it was a long-standing thing, and some other users have been surprised with this fix.
+So the v5.2 release has been marked [deprecated on npm](https://www.npmjs.com/package/runtypes/v/5.2.0), due to the breaking change._**

-Note that `null` is a quite different thing than `undefined` in JS and TS.
-If your `Record` has properties which can be null, then use the `Null` runtype explicitly.
+Note that `null` is a quite different thing than `undefined` in JS and TS, so `Optional` doesn't take care of it.
+If your `Record` has properties which can be `null`, then use the `Null` runtype explicitly.

 ```ts
 const MilitaryShip = Ship.And(